strykeforce/classroom/src/swerve/swerve-math.md

 ![frame aspect ration](img/swerve-math/frame-aspect.svg)\

-We call the ratio between the width and height of a rectangle its **aspect ratio**.
+We can also yaw around an arbitrary off-center point relative to the robot.

+# Swerve Math{data-background-color="rgb(241, 186, 27)"}

+In our swerve drive software, we calculate the \
+desired position and speed of each wheel.

 ## Coordinate Frames